 The Difficulties of Fentanyl Detox

-Fentanyl is an especially difficult substance to break an addiction to because of its intense withdrawal symptoms that are caused by a chemical imbalance in the user’s brain.
-While the withdrawal effects vary depending on the person and the specifics of their addiction, common withdrawal symptoms include:
+Fentanyl is an especially difficult substance to break an addiction to because of its intense withdrawal symptoms that are caused by a chemical imbalance in the user’s brain and the lasting cravings for the drug.
+While the withdrawal effects vary depending on the person and the details of their addiction, common withdrawal symptoms include:

 - Depression and suicidal thoughts